Homological stability for Iwahori-Hecke algebras of type B: The algebraic filtration

 \end{definition}

 so that $F_0$ is generated over $\mathcal{H}_n$ by $1\otimes1$. $(F_p)_r$ is evidently a $\mathcal{H}_n$-submodule, and it will soon be shown that $F_p$ is a $\mathcal{H}_n$-subcomplex.

+Before we show that $F_p$ is indeed a filtration, we identify the first level $F_0$---this showcases further analogy with the filtration of the complex of signed injective words.
 In the filtration of $\mathcal{C}^\pm(n)$ the first level of the filtration was isomorphic to a complex (the complex of injective words, $\mathcal{C}(n)$) known to be highly acyclic.
 The analogue of this for Iwahori-Hecke algebras is the complex $\mathcal{D}(n)$ introduced in \cite{Hepworth2020} (Definition 6.3).
 There it is shown that:

 \begin{theorem}[\cite{Hepworth2020}] $H_d(\mathcal{D}(n)) = 0$ for $d \leq n-2$. \end{theorem}

 Accordingly, we now identify $F_0$ with $\mathcal{D}(n)$ and thus deduce that it is highly acyclic.

 \begin{prop} $F_0$ is a subcomplex isomorphic as a chain complex of $\mathcal{H}_n$ modules to the complex $\mathcal{D}(n)$.
 In particular, $H_d(F_0) = 0$ for $d \leq n-2$. \end{prop} \begin{proof} From the definition of $F_p$, $F_0$ is given in degree $r$ by the $\mathcal{H}_n$ span of $1\otimes1$ in $\mathcal{HB}_n \otimes_{\mathcal{HB}_{n-r-1}}\mathbb{1}$.
 For $x \in \mathcal{H}_n$, $\partial^r_j(x \otimes 1) = xT_{n-r+j, n-r} \otimes 1 = xT_{n-r+j, n-r} (1 \otimes 1) \in F_0$, so $F_0$ is indeed a $\mathcal{H}_n$-subcomplex.